bwoshea/enzo-e-dockerfile/README.md

 Note that the `"$(pwd)"` portion of the command line above will work for bash/zsh, but probably not behave correctly for tcsh/csh (or other similar shells).
-If you get an error, use the complete path.
+If you get an error, write out the complete path.
 You can then take the outputs from the Enzo-E HelloWorld simulation in your Docker image and copy them into that directory, where they will automagically appear on your own computer (and you can move data the